 Whether there is a direct correlation between carbon dioxide levels, global temperatures and shifting seasons is still open for debate.
 What has been proven is that the behavior of some flora is altering and that more research is required.

-Why do some people suffer from hay fever while others don’t?
+Why do some people suffer More Than Others?

-Those that suffer from hay fever have, at some point, had their immune system mistakenly identify a harmless airborne substance (like pollen) to be harmful.
+Those that react seasonal threats have, at some point, had their immune system mistakenly identify a harmless airborne substance (like pollen) to be harmful.
 This is a process called sensitisation.
 After sensitisation, and on exposure to an allergen, the body produces chemicals such as histamine which lead to symptoms traditionally experienced in hay fever.

 Signs and symptoms, which generally occur soon after exposure to pollens, can include: runny nose, nasal congestion, sneezing, itchy eyes, cough, sinus pressure and facial pain, sleeplessness, fatigue and irritability.

-The information below presents some ideas on how you can improve your gut health, booste your immune system, and reduce or even eliminate allergy symptoms.
+When it comes to supporting our bodies and strenghting our immune systems, a healthy diet and good gut is key.
+The information below presents some ideas on how you can improve your gut health, booste your immune system, and manage symptoms using essential oils.

 Be sure to eat a healthy whole food diet with lots of fresh fruits and vegetables and whole grains.
 A good diet can ensure you are armed with all the vitamins and minerals which may be helpful in hay fever symptom relief, as well as other allergies.
 The following foods can help fight off sneezes, sniffles and sore eyes: